Common name: Angelfishes

 - Common name: Armitage's AngelfishScientific name: Apolemichthys armitagei

-- Common name: Griffis angelfishScientific name: Apolemichthys griffisi
+- Common name: Griffis AngelfishScientific name: Apolemichthys griffisi

 - Common name: Reunion AngelfishScientific name: Apolemichthys guezei

-- Common name: Tiger angelfishScientific name: Apolemichthys kingi
+- Common name: Tiger AngelfishScientific name: Apolemichthys kingi

-- Common name: FlagfishScientific name: Apolemichthys trimaculatus
+- Common name: Three-spot AngelfishScientific name: Apolemichthys trimaculatus

 - Common name: Yellow-ear AngelfishScientific name: Apolemichthys xanthotis